 One of the biggest gripes with hair color whether in-salon or at-home is the nauseating smell that comes with it—but not this formula.
 It smells great and is formulated with a keratin complex to keep your strands feeling more fortified and looking shinier than before.
 Reviewers especially love that there's no pungent odor or stinging when using this product.

 Best Budget: L'Oréal Paris Superior Preference Fade-Defying Shine Permanent Hair Color

 Since 1973, L'Oréal has been using a fade-defying color system for a long-lasting dye that won't rinse away with each shampoo.
-The translucent gel formula delivers shine and dimension to encourage the natural shimmer you'd find in virgin strands.
+The translucent gel formula delivers shine and dimension to encourage the natural shimmer you'd find in untouched strands.
 One reviewer found that the dye left her hair shiny and didn't fade after just a few washes.